Lynne M. Tracy: United States ambassador to Armenia

 On September 28, 2018, President Donald Trump nominated Tracy as United States ambassador to Armenia, and she was confirmed by the Senate on January 2, 2019.
 Tracy's approval was preceded by intense questioning by Senators Bob Menendez and Ed Markey about U.S. policy with regard to Turkey's denial of the Armenian genocide.
 She was sworn in as ambassador in February 2019.
 Tracy presented her credentials on March 1.
 She left office on December 20, 2022.

+On December 7, 2022, the Foreign Minister of Armenia Ararat Mirzoyan awarded Lynne Tracy with the Medal of Honor of the Foreign Ministry of Armenia.

 United States ambassador to Russia

 Tracy was nominated by President Joe Biden on September 20, 2022, for the ambassadorship to Russia.
 Ambassador John Sullivan left Moscow on September 4, 2022, and stated he would retire.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on November 30, 2022.
 The committee favorably reported her nomination to the Senate floor on December 7, 2022.
 Her nomination was confirmed by the United States Senate on December 21, 2022 by a 93–2 vote.
 She was sworn in on January 9, 2023, and presented her credentials at the end of that month.